genevate/style_guides/design/accessibility.md

 ## Guidelines

+- Use semantic structure as it is more important than developer ergonomics.
 - Use `lang` attribute to ensure document is read correctly via screen readers.
 Common use is `<html lang="en-US">` but can also be applied to specific tags within the document when content contains mixed use of language.